neurospin/highres-cortex/README.rst

 Basic usage
 ===========

+TODO: update this section with instructions for Capsul.

 This package can be used on the command line, the main interface is through shell scripts.
 Here is a short introduction.
 See below for installation instructions.

 1. Set up the necessary environment using ``bv_env.sh``::